texhex/BiosSledgehammer/README.md

 You still need to customize some files so it works in your environment.
 The first thing should be to create the password files so BIOS Sledgehammer is able to access the BIOS (see [PwdFiles folder](pwdfilesfolder)).

-The configuration for your different models is up to you, but the archive comes with several example in the [Models folder](#modelsfolder)).
+The configuration for your different models is up to you, but the archive comes with several example in the [Models folder](#modelsfolder).
 Those examples lack the required BIOS or TPM update files from HP.
 To acquire them, just start ``StartExampleDownloads.bat`` which will download and store them automatically.